 I found having a list like this was really helpful.
-I put it in Evernote in a notebook I called Life Plan.
+I keep it in Devonthink.
 Whenever I needed an incentive to carry on, I just looked at the list.

 Now I understood what I wanted, the next step was to work out how to do it.

 David Allen describes the avalanche of paper and other material which rain down us as "stuff".
 We all suffer from it and it's getting worse.
 How many in-boxes have you got?
 Here are just some of mine.